 Three hours south of Paris in the unsung Auvergne region, Vichy has drawn water lovers since the Roman times.
-In the 19th century Vichy was the ‘IT’ destination for the French aristocracy, and if you care to walk – or soak – in their wet noble footsteps, grab a train from Paris or Nice, or hop in a car and wade into a uniquely French luxury spa experience.
+In the 19th century Vichy was the ‘IT’ destination for the French aristocracy who made the rounds of the best spa towns in Europe, and if you care to walk – or soak – in their wet noble footsteps, grab a train from Paris or Nice, or hop in a car and wade into a uniquely French luxury spa experience.

 The easy way to spa in Vichy, France – Where to stay: The Vichy Spa Hotel Les Celestins

 The deluxe Vichy Spa Hotel Les Celestins is one of Europe’s top-rated spa hotels and is probably the best hotel for a spa tourist to stay in.
 Here’s why.